-Oliver O'Brien, LLM, Student
+Oliver O'Brien, LLM

 Whilst in London, Oliver was a regular volunteer at the Marylebone soup kitchen which served as a place for shelter, food and community to London’s homeless and elderly.
 Working with vulnerable isolated people was an enriching experience and exposed him to the complex challenges that they face.
 This reinforced his passion for effective legal practice and its role in helping people resolve personal challenges.